djq/dusp_viz/preparation.md

 * www.dropbox.com

-Openlayers - this is a javascript library:
+Openlayers - this is a javascript library that we will use:

 * http://openlayers.org/download/OpenLayers-2.11.zip